 Mailman list configuration settings

-Over some years of refining listhelper and working with
+Over several years of refining listhelper and working with

 GNU Mailman, we've